sagemath/trac_to_gh/Issue 4742.md

 # Issue 4742: Wrap Pari's generalised Smith form (when it is fixed)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4742

 Original creator: davidloeffler